The First Week: Positioning and Latch

 “U” hold–Place your fingers flat on your ribcage under your breast with your index finger in the crease under your breast.
 Drop your elbow so that your breast is supported between your thumb and index finger.
 Your thumb will be on the outer area of your breast and your fingers will be on the inner area.
 This hold is helpful when breastfeeding in the cradle and cross-cradle positions.

 Is My Baby Latched on Well?

 When latching on your baby, use your nipple to tickle the center of your baby’s bottom lip.
-This will encourage him to open his mouth wide (like he is yawning).
-Aim your nipple slightly towards the roof of his mouth, bringing baby to you, chin first.
+This will encourage your baby to open their mouth wide (like they are yawning).
+Aim your nipple slightly towards the roof of their mouth, bringing your baby to you, chin first.

 Good latch-on checkpoints for your baby include:

-If the latch is uncomfortable or painful, gently place your finger in the baby’s mouth, between his gums, to detach him and try again.
+If the latch is uncomfortable or painful, gently place your finger in your baby’s mouth, between his gums, to detach him and try again.

-A baby who is offered the breast will suck without swallowing as he positions the nipple in his mouth and tells your breast he is ready for the milk to let down.
-When he begins to receive milk, you will see his jaw working all the way back to his ear.
-His temples will wiggle.
-You will also hear him swallowing, quickly at first, then more slowly, as his appetite is satisfied.
+A baby who is offered the breast will suck without swallowing as they position the nipple in their mouth and tells your breast they are ready for the milk to let down.
+When your baby begins to receive milk, you will see their jaw working all the way back to their ear. your baby’s temples will wiggle.
+You will also hear them swallowing, quickly at first, then more slowly, as their appetite is satisfied.